 This person, your target, is the one you need to woo and persuade.
 Just as though you were an in-person salesperson, you need to focus all your attention on this person and their needs.

 On your website, you have to write copy that speaks to all potential customers, and you probably have a few different personas.
 On Facebook, however, you can narrowly target your audience.
-For example, you can target your ads to women who are over 30 that live in the U.S. and are interested in fitness and wellness.
+What does it look like to implement this Facebook Ad tip?
+Here's an example.
+You can target your ads to women who are over 30 that live in the U.S. and are interested in fitness and wellness.
 Then you can write targeted ads that speak to that very specific audience.

 Facebook Audience Definition